 All Pastoral Theology candidates, unless a specific waiver is obtained from the Dean of the School, must attend a summer residence program offered by the Liturgical Music Program at Holy Trinity Orthodox Seminary in Jordanville, New York.
 Students must successfully complete the courses in Church Slavonic and in Liturgics offered through that Program, or the equivalent e-classroom courses offered by the Pastoral School.

 At the completion of the program candidates for graduation must pass an oral examination administered by a panel consisting of the Pastoral School's President, Vice-President, Dean, and at least one additional member appointed by the President.

-Graduates will receive the Diploma offered by the Pastoral School of the Diocese of Chicago and Mid-America and registered with the State of Illinois Department of Education.
+Graduates will receive the Diploma or Catechist Certificate offered by the Pastoral School of the Diocese of Chicago and Mid-America and registered with the State of Illinois Department of Education.

 Duration & Schedule